East Carolina Pirates: Baseball

+ECU has the most NCAA tournament appearances of any team that has never reached the Men's College World Series.

 Softball

 The ECU Lady Pirates won the 2010 C-USA Softball regular season and conference tournament titles.
-The head coach of the Lady Bucs is Courtney Oliver.
+The head coach of the Lady Bucs is Shane Winkler.

 Pitcher Toni Paisley was drafted 10th overall in the 2011 National Pro Fastpitch Draft by the Akron Racers.